 What are your duties?

-These claims are largely pursued under the under the Occupiers' Liability (Scotland) Act 1960.
+These claims are largely pursued under the Occupiers' Liability (Scotland) Act 1960.
 An occupier of premises must take "such care as in all the circumstances of the case is reasonable to see that [third parties entering on the premises] will not suffer injury or damage" caused by the state of the premises.

 Who is an occupier?